cooperrc/engineering-dynamics/_sources/syllabus.md

 [*ryan.c.cooper\@uconn.edu*](mailto:ryan.c.cooper@uconn.edu) to ask for an extension.
 If you need help with the material, we can set up a Webex/Zoom meeting.
-If you just need more time, I'm happy to provide a few extra days to get to an assignment.
+If you just need more time, I'm happy to provide a few extra days to get to an assignment done.

 #### Note on Participation grade